BRISTOL EARLY YEARS VISION

 Inclusion – to secure improved outcomes for learners in the EYFS facing the greatest challenge, including: children with disabilities and complex needs, children from some ethnic minority groups, looked-after children, children in need and those living in poverty.

 Quality improvement – to improve the quality of early education and childcare provision, strengthening transitions through the EYFS and into Year One.

-Integrated services – secure strategic alignment with key partners (Health, Early Help, Housing, Social Care and the voluntary sector) to give children the best start in life.
+Integrated services – secure strategic alignment with key partners (Health, Families in Focus, Housing, Social Care and the voluntary sector) to give children the best start in life.

 Professional learning and development – to embed a culture of reflective practice and professional development to inform continuous improvement.

 Sufficient high quality provision – to secure sufficient high quality early years places across the city.

 As creative, capable and curious learners, children are supported to explore their environments through enquiry, meaningful play and interaction.
 Spontaneous learning and children’s agency are highly valued, enabling freedom of expression and a personalised approach.
 The provision of strong nurturing, secure environments that promote health, well-being and happiness provide a strong foundation for self-regulation, cooperation and life-long learning.
 Imaginatively structured learning experiences provide cognitive challenge, inspiring a joy of learning.